 This summary highlights information presented in greater detail elsewhere in this prospectus.
 This summary is not complete and does not contain all the information you should consider before investing in our common shares.
 You should carefully read this entire prospectus before investing in our common shares including "Risk Factors," our consolidated financial statements and the documents incorporated herein.

-Common Shares offered by the selling shareholders
+Common Shares offered by the selling shareholder Up to 2,200,000 common shares.